OrMalky/d6-dice-template/README.md

 #### Properties
 * int **Value** - The value of the die.
 Setting this will rotate the die to the correct rotation.
 * bool **IsRolling** - True if the die is rolling, False otherwise.
+* UnityEvent **OnValueChanged** - An event triggered each time the die is done rolling.

 #### Methods
 * _async_ Task<int> **Roll**(Vector3 torque, Vector3 force)